-In Game 1 against Pedal Valves (PV), Coach Joey Latino called on pitcher Christian Hess to start the game on the mound.
-This was the first time that these two teams have met all season, so both pitchers brought their best stuff early.
-Due to that good pitching, the first three innings were very quiet at the plate for both teams (0-0).
+In Game 1 against Pedal Valves (PV), Coach Joey Latino called on pitcher Christian Hess to start the game.
+This was the first time these two teams have met all season, so both pitchers brought their best stuff early.
+Due to good pitching, the first three innings were very quiet at the plate for both teams (0-0).
 Hess allowed one hit and one run in the fourth (1-0).
 In the fifth inning, PV took advantage of the momentum at the plate by getting two hits and two runs (3-0).

 At the plate for the Oilers, it was a decent outing.
 Four hits each for both teams goes to show that PV simply capitalized in the two innings that they got runners on base.
 The defense was impeccable, as there were no errors by either team.
 Hess pitched five innings, capturing 4 strikeouts and allowing 4 hits.
-Zach DeBlieux came in as reliever and gave up no runs in the final two innings.
+Zach DeBlieux relieved Hess, giving up no runs in the final two innings.

 Game 2: Sunday, July 9